USS Iowa (BB-61): Shakedown and NATO exercises (1984–1989)

 From April to August 1984, Iowa underwent refresher training and naval gunfire support qualifications at Guantanamo Bay, Cuba and the Puerto Rican Operating area.
-After a short period in her new home port of Norfolk, Virginia, she spent the two periods of time during the rest of 1984 and early 1985 conduction "presence" operations shakedown in the area around Central America.
+After a short period in her new home port of Norfolk, Virginia, she spent the two periods of time during the rest of 1984 and early 1985 conducting "presence" operations shakedown in the area around Central America.
 During this time she transited the Panama Canal to operate off the west coast of Central America while also conducting people-to-people humanitarian operations, including in El Salvador, Costa Rica and Honduras, before returning to the United States in April 1985 for a period of routine maintenance.

 In August 1985, Iowa joined 160 other ships for Exercise Ocean Safari, a NATO naval exercise aimed at testing NATO's ability to control sea lanes and maintain free passage of shipping.
 Owing to bad weather, Iowa and the other ships were forced to ride out rough seas, but Iowa made use of the time to practice hiding herself from enemy forces.
 While serving with the exercise force, Iowa crossed the Arctic Circle.
 In October, she took part in Baltic operations, and fired her phalanx guns, 5 in guns, and 16 in guns in the Baltic Sea on 17 October while operating with US and other allied ships.
-After these operations during which she visited Le Havre in France, Kiel in Germany, Copenhagen (where the current Crown Prince of Denmark visited the ship as a schoolboy) and Aarhus in Denmark, and Oslo in Norway where the King of Norway was entertained at lunch, she returned to the United States.
+After these operations during which she visited Le Havre in France, Kiel in Germany, Copenhagen (where the current King of Denmark visited the ship as a schoolboy) and Aarhus in Denmark, and Oslo in Norway where the King of Norway was entertained at lunch, she returned to the United States.

 Beginning on 17 March 1986, Iowa underwent her overdue InSurv inspection.
 The inspection, which Iowa ultimately failed, was conducted under the supervision of Rear Admiral John D. Bulkeley.
-Bulkeley found that the ship was unable to achieve her top speed of 33 kn during a full-power engine run, and recommended to the Chief of Naval Operations and Lehman that Iowa be taken out of service immediately.
+Bulkeley found that the ship was unable to achieve her top speed of 33 kn during a full-power engine run.
+Other problems included hydraulic fluid leaks in all three main gun turrets, electrical wiring shorts, pump failures, deteriorated bilge piping, unrepaired soft patches on high-pressure steam lines, and frozen valves in the ship's firefighting system.
+He recommended to the Chief of Naval Operations and Lehman that Iowa be taken out of service immediately.
 Rejecting this advice, Lehman instead instructed the leaders of the Atlantic Fleet to ensure that Iowa's deficiencies were corrected.